Fourth International: Formation of the International Committee of the Fourth International

-In 1953, the SWP's national committee issued an Open Letter to Trotskyists Throughout the World and organised the International Committee of the Fourth International (ICFI).
-This was a public faction which initially included, in addition to the SWP, Gerry Healy's British section The Club, the Internationalist Communist Party in France (then led by Lambert who had expelled Bleibtreu and his grouping), Nahuel Moreno's party in Argentina and the Austrian and Chinese sections of the FI.
-The sections of the ICFI withdrew from the International Secretariat, which suspended their voting rights.
-Both sides claimed they constituted a majority of the former International.
+On 3-4 October 1953, representatives from The Club, the Internationalist Communist Party, the Swiss section of the FI and a member of the SWP (US) met to form a faction opposing Pabloism and liquidationism.
+At a meeting on 7-8 November 1953, the US SWP came into conflict with the FI's leadership for expelling a faction within their party, and was criticised in a letter written on 16 November for undermining the unity and principles of the FI.

+In the same meeting, the SWP adopted A Letter to Trotskyists Throughout the World. which was then published in The Militant on 16 November 1953.
+The SWP's letter, which criticised Michel Pablo's leadership and urged sections to demand the removal of him and his allies, was backed by the "Resolution Forming the International Committee" published on 23 November 1953.
+The resolution had been signed by the sections whom had met in October, along with a member from a New Zealand section whom was allegedly Farrell Dobbs of the US SWP.
+The resolution officially organised the faction into the International Committee of the Fourth International (ICFI), claiming to represent the majority of Trotskyists in the Fourth International.

 Sri Lanka's Lanka Sama Samaja Party, then the country's leading workers' party, took a middle position during this dispute.
 It continued to participate in the ISFI but argued for a joint congress, for reunification with the ICFI.

 An excerpt from the Open Letter explains the split as follows:

 To sum up: The lines of cleavage between Pablo's revisionism and orthodox Trotskyism are so deep that no compromise is possible either politically or organizationally.
 The Pablo faction has demonstrated that it will not permit democratic decisions truly reflecting majority opinion to be reached.
 They demand complete submission to their criminal policy.
 They are determined to drive all orthodox Trotskyists out of the Fourth International or to muzzle and handcuff them.

 Their scheme has been to inject their Stalinist conciliationism piecemeal and likewise in piecemeal fashion, get rid of those who come to see what is happening and raise objections.